 While the quality of your content still reigns supreme in getting good rankings, the performance and perceived experience users have now also come into play.
 With these metrics, Google has found a way to get a whole lot of insights that look at your site from all angles.

 Page experience fully rolled out in August 2021

 There are loads of new tools to come to grips with how these metrics function and how you can improve your site using these insights.
 Also, Google put out a lot of new documentation for you to sift through.
-And you can start right now.

 No more AMP requirements for Top Stories